hvpham-yorku/project-group-4-motivational-mornings/Documentation/Wiki.md

 ### Presentation
  - Aggregator.kt
  	 - The frontend for the aggregator
+ 	 - News sources, scraped headlines, optional stock section
  - AnalyticsDashboard.kt
 	 - Frontend for analytics
 	 - Displays summary stats, top/all keywords, weather distribution, intentions-per-day, and habit insight cards
 	 - Includes dialogs for all keywords and keyword-specific intention drill-down
  - DailyContent.kt
  	 - The frontend for the daily content
- 	 - Has a spot to display the quote of the day, image of the day, and the intentions feature
- 	 - Intentions feature contains a textbox to input the intention, and a submit button
+ 	 - Quote and image of the day (including user-uploaded images), weather card (`WeatherCard`), intentions with reflections
+ 	 - Quote/image like/dislike feedback, notification time preferences, and contextual intention suggestions
  - MainActivity.kt
  	 - The main frontend file
  	 - Operates effectively as a homepage
 	 - Hosts app navigation between Daily Content, Dashboard, Aggregator, and RSS Feed
+	 - Defines `AppDestinations` (tab labels and icons) and `MotivationalMorningsApp` navigation shell
  - MotivationalWidget.kt
 	 - Android home-screen widget implementation (Glance)
 	 - Shows quote of the day and today's intentions